sohandillikar/sta141b-project/README.md

 We calculated the driving distance in miles and minutes between the apartment complexes and Memorial Union by writing `ucd_distance.py` that uses the Distance Matrix function from the Google Maps API.
 We saved this data in `apartments_v5.csv`.

+#### Step 6: Calculating distance from grocery stores

+We calculated the driving distance in miles and minutes between each apartment complex and grocery store in `grocery_distance.py`, similar to `ucd_distance.py`.
+This time we used batching to limit the number of API calls and improve performance.

 ### Grocery Stores

 #### Step 1: Getting a list of all grocery stores in Davis